 Fried rice is known for being a quick and easy comfort food, but it’s also the perfect meal for one – especially if you haven’t got much food in the house or you’re not in the mood to cook anything complicated.

-Making fried rice is also a great way to use up leftover food – whether that’s the leftover rice from your Indian takeaway or any leftover meat or vegetables that are in the fridge.
-If you have eggs that need eating, you can throw them in too.
+Making fried rice is also a great way to use up leftovers – whether that’s the leftover rice from your Indian takeaway or any meat or vegetables in the fridge.
+If you have eggs that need eating, you can throw them in, too.

-Or you can keep things veggie by making this easy fried rice recipe from One Dish Kitchen, which uses whatever veg you have in the freezer.
+Or, you can keep things veggie with this easy fried rice recipe from One Dish Kitchen, which uses whatever veg you have in the freezer.

 10. Berry cobbler

 For some reason, dessert is often viewed as something that should be shared.
-But if you live alone, why should you need to wait for company to justify a pudding?
-And, the good news is that there are plenty of desserts that are ideal for one.
+But if you live alone, why should you wait for company to justify a pudding?
+And the good news is that plenty of desserts are ideal for one.

 This five-minute microwave berry cobbler from Domestic Fits is delicious, yet incredibly simple to make – and, as the name suggests, it’s ready in minutes.
-To make things even easier, you can use frozen berries instead of fresh ones and, if you prefer, you can swap strawberries for raspberries, blackberries, or blueberries.
+To make things even easier, use frozen berries instead of fresh ones and, if you prefer, swap strawberries for raspberries, blackberries, or blueberries.

 And if you’re a bit of a chocoholic, why not try Rest Less member Mandy’s 5-minute chocolate mug cake recipe?